 Image from Wikipedia

+Foot drop occurs when you have difficulty lifting the front part of your foot through a movement known as dorsiflexion.
 The muscles that control dorsiflexion are the tibialis anterior, extensor halluces longus, and extensor digitorum longus.

 The Best Natural Cure for Foot Drop: Exercise!